-12.4 - Install vent and combustion air piping
+11.4 - Install vent and combustion air piping

-This heater must be vented and supplied with combustion and ventilation air as described in this section.
-Ensure the vent and air piping and the combustion air supply comply with these instructions regarding vent system, air system, and combustion air quality.
+This appliance must be vented and supplied with combustion and ventilation air as described in this section.
+Ensure the vent and air piping and the combustion air supply comply with these instructions regarding vent system, air system, and combustion air quality and also with the venting system manufacturer's instructions.
 See also Section 5.1.1 of this manual.
 Inspect finished vent and air piping thoroughly to ensure all are airtight and comply with the instructions provided and with all requirements of all applicable codes.
 Failure to provide a properly installed vent and air system will cause severe personal injury or death.

-Materials other than those listed in Figure 12-7 and Figure 12-8, failure to properly seal all seams and joints, mixing of venting materials or failure to follow vent pipe and fittings manufacturer's instructions can result in personal injury, death or property damage.
+materials other than those listed in Figure 11-7 and Figure 11-8, failure to properly seal all seams and joints, mixing of venting materials or failure to follow vent pipe and fittings manufacturer's instructions can result in personal injury, death or property damage.